 There are things which costs less here.
 You can buy lunch for $5 and most employers here are obligated to give you a voucher for $4 or $6 per day.
 You can fill up your refrigerator with fresh vegetables that you buy in the street markets which pop up all over the city on the weekends for $20.
 A whole fish can be bought for $5.
 You can visit the beach and stay in a hotel for $25 per night and a bus to get you there will cost $14 round trip.
 Daily you will spend about $2 for the subway and taxis here cost more but there are shared taxis which bring in people from more distant areas of the city to the center.

 So all this means that you can live quit well here on the 30% to 50% of what you might earn in the USA.
-For example as experienced professional working in the USA who makes $100,000 might earn about $50,000 here when considered on a post tax basis.
+For example, as an experienced professional working in the USA who makes $100,000 might earn about $50,000 here when considered on a post tax basis.
 So don’t look at what might be considered a low wage here from the point of view of the USA and think it is too little money.
 Here are the details.

 As a junior engineer working in IT you can expect to earn from $800,000 to $1 million CLP per month.
 As senior person would get $1.5 to $2 million.
-That $2 million per year is roughly equal to $54,000 USD before taxes (see Addendum Below) which is pretty good even in the USA where that is say the salary of a teacher in the USA.
+That $2 million per month is roughly equal to $54,000 USD per year before taxes (see Addendum Below) which is pretty good even in the USA where that is say the salary of a teacher in the USA.
 Taxes are not considered when you talk about wages here because wages are quoted here on a net (“liquido”) and not a gross (“bruto”) basis.
 And wages here are expressed on a monthly and not an annual basis.
 To put this into American terms a $2 million Chilean salary is about $4,000 per month.
 So if you can get $1 million that is about $2,000 per month which is pretty for a young person with no mortgage, child support, and even some lingering US debts such as student loans and credit cards.
 (Consider that the minimum wage here is about $380 USD per month and large portions of the population get by on $500 USD or $1000 USD per month.
 This is what it is like here for those with no university education.)
 There is a national sales tax here on most products of 19% which is steep.

 Your salary does not include taxes which your employer pays directly to the government.
 The Chilean pension system here is called “AFP”.
 The employer puts 10% of your gross pay (on the first 1,471,000 of salary) into one of these accounts.
 They also pay 7% health insurance tax which you get returned to you as a rebate when you buy Isapres (private) health insurance.
 The income tax your employer pays out of your gross income is shown at the chart at the bottom of this page.